 This trope is the basis of the Whose Line Is It Anyway? game "Press Conference", where one of the players plays a certain person holding a press conference, but has no clue who he is or what he's done, whereas everyone else playing reporters does, and must try to clue him in on it.

-Done for rare dramatic effect on Buffy the Vampire Slayer.
+Done for rare dramatic effect.
 Buffy and Xander go to talk to Spike, who seems distracted and occasionally says things that don't make sense.
 Since he's been a bit nuts since getting his soul back, we don't think anything of it.
 Then we see that Willow is also there, having unconsciously cast a spell that prevents her and the other Scoobies from sensing each other at all.

 A dark, *dark* variant in the last episode of Blake's 7, and a literal example of Poor Communication Kills.
 Blake assumes he's explaining the situation.
 His second in command, Avon, assumes he's confessing to a betrayal.
 It doesn't help that his behaviour towards Avon's fellow crewman Tarrant has been equally open to misinterpretation.
 The conversation goes something like this: